 Interactive and Immersive Exhibits

 The use of augmented and virtual reality in zoos provides visitors with immersive experiences that are both educational and entertaining, without disrupting the animals’ lives.
 This is a novety in the history of zoos.
+These technologies are truly changing the way how zoological institutions operate and have become one of the top alternatives to traditional zoos.

 AR experiences can overlay digital information onto the real-world environment, allowing visitors to see the layers of an animal’s habitat or even simulate interactions with animals in a controlled and safe manner.
 For example, visitors might use an AR device to watch a virtual elephant roam through the savannah, while in reality, the elephant is comfortably resting in its enclosure.